statmike/Resampling-Methods-in-SAS-Viya/readme.md

 * dbs_caseID - is the naturally numbered (1, 2, ..., n) case identifier within the value of dbsID
 * bs_caseID - is the naturally numbered (1, 2, ..., n) case identifier for the resampled case in bsID
 * caseID - is the naturally numbered (1, 2, ..., n) case identifier for the resampled case in `<intable>` - see strata
-  * strata (if strata= is a column in `<intable>`) - defines a subgroup (by group) in `<intable>` for which caseID numbering is unique.
+  * strata (if strata= is a column in `<intable>` for a previously run resample.bootstrap call) - defines a subgroup (by group) in `<intable>` for which caseID numbering is unique.
 Each strata levels starts over at caseID=1 and has decimal value representing the unique strata levels: 1.01, 2.01, 3.01 are all for the same strata level (.01) while 1.02, 2.02, 3.02 are all for strata level (.02).
+  * Note: stratification is not yet available for the doubleBootstrap action.
+You can still run the bootstrap action first with stratification and then use the result table for doubleBootstrap technique.
+This feature is being worked on.
 * bag - is 1 for resampled cases, 0 for caseID values not resampled within the bsID (will have missing for bs_caseID)
   * 0 could be a non-resampled row in either the bsID or the dbsID (resampled from bsID)

+##### Syntax
 ```
 CASL Syntax